 - A new logo

 This may not seem like a huge number for you, but it was for me.
 It was a bigger portion of my income than I wanted to be spending, especially since I wasn’t picking expenses that had a good ROI.
-They weren’t making me more money!
+My investments weren’t making me more money!

-The sticker shock snapped me out of my spending spree, especially since my income started dropping shortly after that.
-I kept seeing money pour out of my account, without as much coming back in.
-Ouch!
+That shock snapped me out of my spending spree.
+I realized I was pouring money out of my account but not seeing as much come back in.

 It Was Time to Analyze My Blogging Expenses